 Credit in handset sales transactions - Pelephone grants most of its customers who purchase cellular handsets an option to spread payment up to 36 equal installments.
-To reduce risk that may result from extending customer credit, Pelephone examines the financial reliability of its customers (based on parameters defined by Pelephone) and sets limits for the credit given to customers.
+In order to reduce its possible exposure from providing its customers credit, Pelephone acts according to a credit policy that is reviewed from time to time.
+Pelephone also examines the financial stability of its customers (based on parameters that it sets).

 Pelephone discounts customers' debts arising from the sale of terminal equipment in transactions paid by credit card in installments.
-The discounting transactions are carried out on a no-recourse basis.
+The discounting transactions are carried out on a non-recourse basis.